 About TWS

-Founded in 1937, the organization’s mission is “To inspire, empower, and enable wildlife professionals to sustain wildlife populations and habitats through science-based management and conservation.”
+Founded in 1937, the organization’s mission is “Empower wildlife professionals to advance conservation through science, community, and professional excellence.”
 The Wildlife Society enhances our members’ networking and learning opportunities, professional and career development, and provides numerous ways for them to get more involved in creating a better future for wildlife and their habitats.

 Our more than 11,000 members include: